Giskard-AI/giskard/python-client/docs/guides/installation_app/install_aws/index.md

 That's it, you are now ready to use Giskard in AWS!
 Now you can start [uploading an artifact](docs/guide/upload/index.md)!

 {% hint style="info" %}
-You can stop the instance and restart it when you need to save your AWS compute costs.
+You can stop the instance and restart it when you need to save AWS compute costs.
 However, note that the **IP address will not necessarily be the same**.
 So make sure you copy it again when it's launched
 {% endhint %}